-Oracles.
-Our definitions are given in a game-based notion, where an adversary \mathcal{A} runs an experiment with a challenger who manages all honest entities and their private states.
-These interactions with honest entities are captured through oracles (see Fig. 3, right), which we briefly outline before presenting our security games.
+Our definitions are given in a game-based notion, where an adversary $\mathcal{A}$ runs an experiment with a challenger responsible for managing all honest entities and their private states.
+These interactions with honest entities are captured through oracles (see Figure 4, right), which we outline before presenting our security games.